al-caveman/cavemancms/content_raw/Godlyprisonersdilemma/article.md

 url : https://en.wikipedia.org/wiki/Prisoner's_dilemma
 text: prisoner's dilemma

-# The Godly Prisoner's Dilemma is better IMO
+# the godly prisoner's dilemma is better imo

 You have probably heard of the [prisonersdilemma].
 I call it the _Godless_ prisoner's dilemma for the obvious reason: it lacks God.  this should be fair